Choosing the Right Graco Airless Sprayer Tips

 Spindles and Cabinet Frames

-The 108 and 110 FFLP tip (green) produces a very small two inch spray fan, perfect for spraying the narrow framing on cabinets without blowing over-spray all over the place.
+The 108 and 110 FFLP tip (green) produces a very small two-inch spray fan, perfect for spraying the narrow framing on cabinets without blowing over-spray all over the place.
 This is my go-to size for spraying staircase and deck spindles.
-Using a larger size on spindles wastes a lot paint from over-spray.
+Using a larger size on spindles wastes a lot of paint from over-spray.

 Cabinet Doors and Shelving

-The green 210 works good for spraying latex paint into tight areas like shelving and window sash.
-This size also works great for shooting cabinet doors and regular doors too, but a green 310 is faster with its six inch fan, and it produces less over-spray than a blue 311.
+The green 210 works well for spraying latex paint into tight areas like shelving and window sash.
+This size also works great for shooting cabinet doors and regular doors too, but a green 310 is faster with its six-inch fan, and it produces less over-spray than a blue 311.

 Trim and Doors

-A blue 311 tip, or a green 310, are both fine for doors and trim, but the 310 is what I use the most for that.
-The six inch fan is wide enough to cover most base board and door frames perfectly.
+A blue 311 tip, or a green 310, are both fine for doors and trim, but the green 310 is what I use the most for that.
+The six-inch fan is wide enough to cover most base board and door frames perfectly.
 I use this size to spray paint cabinet doors and gutters too.
 Depending on the thickness of the paint you're using, you might need to use a larger orifice like a 312, or 313, to get the paint to pass through the gun without clogging.

 Walls and Ceilings

 The size I use the most when spraying walls and ceilings is a 515 and 517.
 This produces a ten inch fan to cover drywall fast enough without excessive over-spray.
 I work in a lot of occupied homes so I have to be careful about over-spray and paint fumes.
 These tips sizes work great for that.

 The size you choose really depends on whether the home is furnished, or not.
 In a newly constructed home that's empty, you could use a 615, or a 721, but 515 will give you more control over paint flow and over-spray.